IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 work in the IASA2 working group.

 IASA2 transfers most of the
-responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created IETF LLC and corresponding IETF Administraion LLC Executive Director (IETF Executive Director).
+responsibilities that RFC 4071 currently assigns to the IETF Administrative Director (IAD) and Internet Society (ISOC) to the newly created IETF LLC and corresponding IETF Administraion LLC Executive Director (IETF Executive Director).
 The IAOC will be eliminated, and